Center-for-Health-Informatics/redcap_importer/README.md

   - an instrument or field is renamed or deleted
   - new REDCap events are added (only applies to longitudinal projects)
 - changed that will not break the ETL:
-  - new instruments or fields are added (but this new data won't be imported)
+  - new instruments or fields are added (but this new data won't be imported without an update)

 You can get a list of all changes since your last imported the data dictionary